Managing Remote Mounts¶

 While creating a connector, when any file connector option is selected, the UI shows a dropdown to select how a file will be accessed.
 There are three options:

 On selecting the Filesystem Mount Point option, the mount name and a path inside the mount needs to be specified.

-- Mount Name: Is a list of mount names created in the engine.
+- Mount Name: This is a list of mount names created in the engine.

 - Remote Path: The complete remote path.
 On selecting a mount name and typing a path in the above input box, this gets updated.

-A connector can be created even if a mount is in disconnected state but it should be in active state when a ruleset is being created or when a job is run.
+A connector can be created even if a mount is in a disconnected state but it should be in an active state when a ruleset is being created or when a job is run.

 The XML and Copybook file formats can be uploaded from a remote location.
-To upload a file format from a NFS/CIFS location, select the Filesystem Mount Point option.
+To upload a file format from an NFS/CIFS location, select the Filesystem Mount Point option.